Toyinbalogun/sorting-algorithm-visualizer/README.md

 ## Project Description

-A simple chrome extension built using new chrome manifest v2 to cut distractions while studying by blocking access to social web pages like Twitter, Discord, Reddit etc.
+A simple python gui leverage tkinter modules to implementing and visualize data algorithms like Bubble Sort, Quick Sort and Merge Sort, which is a widely used sorting and organizing data.

 ## User story

 ```
 As a user,
-I want to be able to study distraction free.
+I want to be able to use the sorting visulizer to implement Bubble Sort, Quick Sort and Merge Sort.
-So that I have a nice study session and pass my courses 😊.
+So that I have a better understanding of these algorithms an dtheir implementation.
 ```

 ## Demo